 A study of the quest for a just international order through the development of international law and organization and their importance to an understanding of issues of war and peace.
 Prerequisites: CORE 179 or appropriate transfer status; ENG 111.
-Not open to students with credit in POL 361.
-This course partially fulfills the Social and Behavioral Science requirement and fulfills the diversity, global, and multicultural requirement.
+Not open to students who completed POL 361.
+This course partially fulfills the diversity, global, and multicultural requirement.